Got a picky eater? Grab my free picky eating starter guide now! »

 When can my toddler eat sushi?

-When it comes to sushi with raw or undercooked seafood, like sashimi, unfortunately the answer is that your child shouldn’t have it at all.
+When it comes to sushi with raw or undercooked seafood, like sashimi, unfortunately the answer is that your young child shouldn’t have it at all.

-The FDA actually advises against children eating raw or undercooked fish or shellfish, because they have a bigger risk of getting a food borne illness from it than adults do.
+The FDA actually advises against young children eating raw or undercooked fish or shellfish, because they have a bigger risk of getting a food borne illness from it than adults do.
 And, when toddlers do get sick from seafood, they are more likely to have a lengthier illness and to be hospitalized (yikes!).

 That said, not all sushi is off the table!
 Toddlers can still enjoy certain types of sushi when your family orders in.
 I recommend avoiding sashimi altogether.
 Instead, opt for vegetarian sushi, or sushi with cooked fish/shellfish instead of raw.